Medical Advice & Guidance for Competitors

 For more advice or to discuss personal circumstances, please speak to our medical team or your own doctor before you race.

 Something as simple as lack of foot care may well cause you to drop out of the event.
 Blisters can cause extreme pain and make it impossible for you to run and walk and prevention is always better than any attempt to cure.
-Use trusted socks and shoes, especially over rough terrain which will cause shoe ‘twisting’ and increase the likelihood of blisters.
+Use trusted socks and shoes, especially over rough terrain which will cause shoe ‘twisting’ and increase the likelihood of blisters – as will wet feet.
+Consider changing into dry socks at check points.
 If you blister easily consider pre-taping, plasters or Vaseline to reduce likelihood but do try these out in advance.
 Take a blister treatment pack with you and stop as soon as you feel the start of blisters rather than continuing to the next check point.
 Our medical team are foot specialists and will gladly help if you need treatment or advice during the event.
 NOTE: Covid 19 restrictions may mean the medics cannot undertake some of their usual footcare treatments - but advice is always available.

 Sprains and strains